ricky0123/vad/README.md

 // myvad.pause, myvad.start, ...
 ```

-It also takes the algorithm-modifying parameters defined [above](#customizing-the-behavior-of-the-vad-algorithm).
+It also takes

+* the algorithm-modifying parameters defined [above](#customizing-the-behavior-of-the-vad-algorithm).
+* an parameter `additionalAudioConstraints` that is a [`MediaTrackConstraints`](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints) object (minus a few keys that are set by default and not currently overridable).
+You can use this to, eg, force the use of a specific microphone by supplying the argument `additionalAudioConstraints: { exact: "...your.device.id" }`

 ## References